DemocracyStudio/citizen_engagement/README.md

 Calculate the % of each tweet_sentiment by city_id
 Compare the % of each tweet_sentiment by city_id to the mean (= standard deviation)

-Check if possible to calculate a grading sentiment intensiveness (FLOAT number) If possible, store it in tweet_intensiveness and bucket into engagement_level, in order to identify the highly_engaged citizens (T/F) based on a threshold value to be defined.
+Check if possible to calculate a sentiment intensiveness (FLOAT number) If possible, store it in tweet_intensiveness and bucket into engagement_level, in order to identify the highly_engaged citizens (T/F) based on a threshold value to be defined.
 (BE CAREFUL : being highly_engaged do not means having a positive sentiment only) => calculate engagement_level with a NEUTRAL category around the 50% of intensiveness OR => with tweet_sentiment NEUTRAL = tweet_intensiveness 0%, tweet_sentiment POSITIVE having tweet_intensiveness +(0 to n)% and tweet_sentiment NEGATIVE having tweet_intensiveness -(0 to n)%